mrinal-c/apmszn-scraper/README.md

 ### Configuration

 The `config.js` file is used to configure the script.
-It looks like this:
+Check the example config file provided in `config.example.json` It looks like this:

 ```javascript
 {